-Where possible, we aim to complete the investigation within 10 working days of receipt of the allegation.
-Please note that in some cases the investigation may take longer; for example, if a Centre visit is required.
+Where possible, we aim to complete the investigation within 28 working days of receipt of the allegation.
+Please note that in some cases the investigation may take longer, for example, if a Centre visit is required.
 In such instances, we'll advise all parties concerned of the likely revised timescale.

 The fundamental principle of all investigations is to conduct them in a fair, reasonable and legal manner, ensuring that all relevant evidence is considered without bias.
-In doing so investigations will be underpinned by terms of reference and based around the following broad objectives:
+In doing so, investigations will be underpinned by terms of reference and based around the following broad objectives:

-- to establish the facts relating to allegations/complaints in order to determine whether any irregularities have occurred. - to identify the cause of the irregularities and those involved. - to establish the scale of the irregularities and whether other endorsed FQP non-regulated qualifications may be affected. - to evaluate any action already taken by the Centre. - to determine whether remedial action is required to reduce the risk to current registered learners and to preserve the integrity of the endorsed FQP non-regulated qualification. - to ascertain whether any action is required in respect of certificates already issued.
+- to establish the facts relating to allegations/complaints and determine whether any irregularities have occurred. - to identify the cause of the irregularities and those involved - to establish the scale of the irregularities and whether other qualifications may be - to evaluate any action already taken by the Centre

-- to obtain clear evidence to support any sanctions to be applied to the Centre, and/or to members of staff, in accordance with our FQP Sanctions Policy. - to identify any adverse patterns or trends.
+- to determine whether remedial action is required to reduce the risk to current registered learners and to preserve the integrity of the qualification. - to ascertain whether any action is required in respect of certificates already issued - to obtain clear evidence to support any sanctions to be applied to the Centre, and/or to members of staff, in accordance with our Sanctions Policy. - to identify any adverse patterns or trends

-In carrying out any investigation Focus Awards will be sensitive to the effect on, and reputation of, a Centre and/or those members of staff who may be the subject to investigation.
-We will strive to ensure that the investigation is carried out as confidentially as possible and the organisation/person who is the subject of the allegation will have the opportunity to raise any issues about the both about the proposed approach and the conduct of the investigation with the investigator(s) during the investigation.
+In carrying out any investigation Focus Awards will be sensitive to the effect on, and reputation of, a Centre and/or those members of staff who may be subject to investigation.
+We will strive to ensure that the investigation is carried out as confidentially as possible and the organisation/person which is the subject of the allegation will have the opportunity to raise any issues with the investigator(s) during the process, concerning both the proposed approach and the conduct of the investigation.

-The investigation may involve a request for further information from relevant parties and/or interviews with personnel involved in the investigation.
-In any interviews carried out with the person(s) accused of malpractice/maladministration they can choose to be accompanied by a work colleague, trade union representative, or other party.
+The investigative process may involve a request for further information from relevant parties and/or interviews with personnel involved in the investigation.
+Any person(s) accused of malpractice/maladministration can choose to be accompanied by a work colleague, trade union representative, or other party prior to and during any interviews carried out.

-In addition we will:
+In addition, we will: